deletedcu/angular-demo/lectures/day-3/04-angular-universal.md

 ### Why Is This Important?

 Angular got its start as an incredibly powerful front-end framework.
-And, while it continues on that trajectory, it has also evolved beyond it.
+While it continues on that trajectory, it has also evolved beyond it.
 To prevent front-end bloat and overtaxing the client — especially on mobile devices such as phones and wearables — Angular Universal was created to seamlessly integrate server-side rendering and view caching.

-This gives us the flexibility to lean on the back end when it's the better tool for a job.
+This gives us the flexibility to lean on the back-end when it's the better tool for a job.

 ### What Are the Objectives?
 *After this lesson, you will be able to:*